kraflab/dsda-doom/prboom2/doc/mbf21.md

   - Notes:
     - Unlike native Doom attack codepointers, this function will not consume ammo, trigger the Flash state, or play a sound.
     - The `pitch` arg uses the same approximated pitch calculation that Doom's monster aim / autoaim uses.
 Refer to the implementation for specifics.
+    - The spawned projectile's `tracer` pointer is set to the player's autoaim target, if available.

 - **A_WeaponBulletAttack(hspread, vspread, numbullets, damagebase, damagedice)**
   - Generic weapon bullet attack.